-Townspeople have always considered the abandoned complex a source for free building materials.
-This, together with fires, weathering and railroad construction, destroyed the prison walls and most of the buildings.
+Townspeople have always considered the abandoned complex a source of free building materials.
+This, together with fires, weathering, and railroad construction, destroyed the prison walls and most of the buildings.
 Most of the original prison is now gone, but enough is still in place to take you back in history and still provide a glimpse of convict life a century ago in the Arizona Territory.
-The grounds still have one of the Guard Towers, Sally Port, Cell Blocks and old yard and some other interesting historical items as well as many informational spots giving you more information.
+The grounds still have one of the Guard Towers, Sally Port, Cell Blocks an old yard, and some other interesting historical items as well as many informational spots giving you more information.
 Yuma Territorial Prison property is well-kept and lots of effort have been put in to keep this place accessible to the public.

 Thank you for taking the time to read our article on the Yuma Territorial Prison.
 Have you been there?
 What was your impression of the prison?
 Let us know if you have any comments or questions below.